 Vilayati imli - garcinia cambogia - hydroxycitric acid 50, 60, 70%

 Traditional Indian literature such as Ayurveda has listed several plant and animal based resources for treatment of almost every ailment.
 Erectile dysfunction and male sexual debilities are among the most explored areas in traditional medicine.
 A number of natural products, mostly plant based, have been claimed to cure erectile dysfunction and related male sexual debilities.
 These products often are aphrodisiac and have multi-fold effects on male reproductive system.

-Passion Rx -- Potent natural sex booster for men and women with Ayurvedic herbs.
+Ayurvedic herbs.
 The nutrients and herbal extracts in include Ashwagandha, Catuaba bark, Choline, Cnidium, Coleus forskohlii, Damiana, DMAE, Horny goat weed extract, Maca, Muira puama, Passion flower, Rehmannia, Rhodiola, Shilajit, Tribulus terrestris, and Tongkat ali.
-We have another type with yohimbe.
+We have another version with yohimbe.